jagotu/BACIL/thesis_text/thesis_text.md

 In [Truffle version 0.15 (2016)](https://github.com/oracle/graal/blob/master/truffle/CHANGELOG.md#version-015), the `ExplodeLoop.LoopExplosionKind` enumeration was implemented, providing the [`MERGE_EXPLODE` strategy](#mergeexplode-strategy).

 In [GraalVM version 21.0 (2021)](https://www.graalvm.org/release-notes/21_0/), an "experimental Java Virtual Machine implementation based on a Truffle interpreter" was introduced.
-In general principles, this project is very similar to our work, using the same approaches for implementing a different language.
+This project is very similar to our work, using the same approaches for implementing a different language.

 While [Truffle CIL Interpreter (2020)](https://epub.jku.at/obvulihs/content/titleinfo/5473678) also implemented the CIL runtime, it chose a completely different approach, building an AST from the text representation of IL code.
 Also, as it admits in the conclusion, it "didn't focus on performance optimization of the different instructions".
 The same implementation approach was chosen by [truffleclr](https://github.com/alex4o/truffleclr).